Smoke Alarm Status in Home Fires

 The data collection was revised in 2009 to accommodate new smoke alarm regulations and to make the reporting more accurate.
 The results in 2009 were consistent with prior years, prior data collection.

-The report covers residential fires with loss - $ loss, injury or fatality – excluding residential non structures (tent) and detached garages.
+The report covers smoke alarms on the floor/suite of fire origin of residential property fires with loss - $ loss, injury or fatality – excluding residential non structures (tent) and detached garages, from 2010 to 2019.

 Residential Loss Fires: Smoke Alarm Operation

-The following data covers fires that occurred between 2011 and 2015 in residential properties where a loss occurred - dollar loss or casualty (excluding residential non structures (i.e. tent) and detached garage):
+The following data covers smoke alarm presence/operation on the floor/suite of fire origin, in residential property fires where a loss occurred - dollar loss or casualty (excluding residential non structures (i.e. tent) and detached garage) between 2010 and 2019:

 - Where the smoke alarm was present, it's operation was undetermined in 8% of home fires.

-In the incidents where there was a smoke alarm, but it did not operate (15%):
+In the incidents where there was a smoke alarm on the floor/suite of fire origin, but it did not operate (14%):

-- 6% of these did not operate because they were remote or separated from the fire
+- 5% of these did not operate because they were remote or separated from the fire,

-- Less than 1%: unit failure was suspected, improper installation, tampering (vandalism)
+- Less than 1% each: unit failure was suspected, improper installation, tampering (vandalism),

 Residential Loss Fires: Yearly Smoke Alarm Status*